 Diamond Way Buddhism

 Diamond Way is the translation of Vajrayana in Sanskrit, or Dorje thegpa in Tibetan.
-It is the level of Buddha's teachings which includes both the way of personal liberation and of attaining enlightenment for the sake of others, and uses direct, practical methods to allow practitioners to uncover their own natural, beyond-personal qualities.
+It is the level of Buddha's teachings that includes both the path of personal liberation and the path of attaining enlightenment for the sake of others, and uses direct, practical methods to allow practitioners to discover their own natural, beyond-personal qualities.